influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/backup-and-restore.md

 - By default, restore writes to databases using the backed-up data's [replication factor](/influxdb/v1.7/concepts/glossary/#replication-factor).
 To specify an alternate replication factor when restoring a single database, use the `-newrf` flag.

-> **Important:** Restore backups to an empty directory on a new or existing cluster.
-Otherwise, the backup may fail.
-Specifically, the cluster you're restoring to cannot contain data in affected databases (except the `_internal` database).
-The system automatically drops the `_internal` database when it performs a complete restore.
+> **Important:** Restore backups to a new cluster or existing cluster with a different database name.
+Otherwise, the restore may fail.

 #### Disable anti-entropy (AE) before restoring a backup